CER-REC/BERDI_CIBER/src/components/NavButtons/FullButtons/README.md

 ## Requirements

 * [X] Renders the FullButtons component
-* [X] Clicking will take the user to the corresponding info page.
+* [X] Clicking will take the user to the corresponding info page